 Where to Buy Aztec God Shroom Spores

 Unfortunately, Aztec God shrooms aren’t nearly as popular as many other strains, so spore syringes or prints can be hard to find.
-However, there are a few places that sell these spores for those looking to cultivate this ancient strain.
+However, a few places sell these spores for those looking to cultivate this ancient strain.

 If you live in the United States, your best bets are Sporeslab, Mushy, and Spore Buddies.
 At the time of writing, all three of these suppliers had Aztec God spores in stock.
 You can also check Ralphsters Spores, although this strain isn’t always carried.

 PsiloLab in the Netherlands is a great source for Aztec God shroom spores in Europe, as they are commonly in stock there.
-You can also check out Viking Spore and The Magic Mushrooms Shop for updated availability.
+For updated availability, you can also check out Viking Spore and The Magic Mushrooms Shop.

 How to Grow Aztec God Shrooms

-Most magic mushroom strains are similar when it comes to the cultivation process, but the specifics can vary a bit.
+Most magic mushroom strains are similar in the cultivation process, but the specifics can vary a bit.
 When it comes to the Aztec God strain, wood is the preferred substrate because this strain originally grew on trees in the mountain ranges of Mexico.
-Additionally, since these shrooms originally grew at high elevations in the mountains, some people believe that they require higher elevations to be cultivated successfully.
+Additionally, since these shrooms originally grew at high elevations in the mountains, some people believe they require higher elevations to be cultivated successfully.

-However, since growing shrooms on wood logs is often more challenging than using other sterilized substrates, and since many people cannot grow at higher elevations, we’ll detail the easier process below that can be done anywhere.
+However, growing shrooms on wood logs is often more challenging than using other sterilized substrates.
+Since many people cannot grow at higher elevations, we’ll detail the easier process below that can be done anywhere.
 You can check out our complete mushroom growing guide for more information.